 What follows are the four principles contained in the compact to build stronger communities and a stronger nation:

 * Quality in Education: Every child should have an equal chance to learn, excel and help lead America to a better, brighter future.
 Education policy should recognize the distinctive challenges and opportunities for rural schools and reflect the unique needs of those students, families and educators.

 * Stewardship of Natural Resources: Eighty percent of our country's land is rural.
 It is a heritage and a trust.
 We all have a responsibility to protect the environment and develop and sustain our natural resources in ways that strengthen rural communities for the long haul.
-Good environmental practices and responsive public land management provide the opportunity to promote energy independence, grow healthy food in a sustainable manner, mitigate climate change and develop stronger natural-resource-based economies.

 * Health of Our People: All people in America deserve access to good, affordable health care.
 If we want small towns and rural communities to contribute to the well-being of the nation, we need rural health care systems that work.
 These should include preventive care, health education and both community-based and high-tech delivery systems.

 * Investment in Our Communities: To fight poverty, create wealth and build sustainable communities, everyone in America needs access to a safe and equitable system for saving, borrowing and building capital.
 To fully participate in and contribute to the American economy, rural communities need public and private investment, access to philanthropic resources, and the tools to develop their own community-controlled assets.